One of my first and best Personal Care Assistants I ever hired almost 20 years ago! Randi! Love her so much . |

 What I am trying to say is, please know that if you have a loved one in a healthcare institution or in an SSLU like I was in, there are many wonderful care providers.

-Two great fellow residents, from the late 70s, who sadly
+Two great fellow residents, from the late 70s, who sadly have passed on.
+Loved Tracy and Billy! |

 It is so important to make sure when there are ones like I mentioned yesterday, the opposite of above, to not be afraid and take the proper steps to improve their behaviour toward those they are intimidating.
 Our hearts break when we hear stories from places where I once resided (SSLUs), door to door care providing companies, senior care facilities and hospitals, where nurses and other care givers or family members we know, and have even witnessed ourselves, being treated badly, receiving neglectful care.